LendritIbrahimi/ElGamalSignature/README.md

 The collaborators and creators of this project are:

-Kastriot Salihu @kastriotsalihu1
+@kastriotsalihu1 - Kastriot Salihu

-Lendrit Ibrahimi @LendritIbrahimi
+@LendritIbrahimi - Lendrit Ibrahimi

-Nazife Beqiri @NazifeBEQIRI
+@NazifeBEQIRI - Nazife Beqiri

-Urim Hoxha @UrimH
+@UrimH - Urim Hoxha

 ## License